SanielX/Serenity-Update-Manager/Readme.md

 * `[Run.After(Type)]` and `[Run.Before(Type)]` which will generate execution order automatically based on execution order of given class.
 * Execution Order window.
 System will take execution order from ProjectSettings as just number.
 So don't expect CLRScript to run between MonoBehaviours because all CLRScripts are executed in a single loop.

-All execution IDs are stored in `CLR_Ex_Order.asset` which stores every class that has non-zero execution order.
+All execution IDs are stored in `CLR_UpdateManager_Data.asset` which stores every class that has non-zero execution order.
 Resolving execution order when using `Run.Before` and `Run.After` attributes may be undefined in cases when you have both Before and After attribute on your class or if you have created infinite loop by making cyclic dependency.

+## Utility
+Package also provides some utility components.

-## UObject
+### UObject
 Package also uses opportunity to insert some code into initialization to add ability to identify UnityEngine.Object's by instanceID.
 This is done via `UObject<T>` struct.
 It contains only instance ID instead of managed reference, therefore can be used in NativeArrays or even passed into Jobs (If it is not Burst compiled)

 ```csharp